lovesh/signature-schemes/bls/README.md

 The groups for verification key and message and signature are configurable by using feature flag.
 When using feature `SignatureG1`, signature and message are in G1, verification key in G2 which makes signing cheaper but verification expensive.
 When using feature `SignatureG2`, signature and message are in G2, verification key in G1 which makes signing expensive but verification cheaper.
 The default feature is `SignatureG2` to keep the verification fast.
+2 variatons of creating multi-sigs are provided, one that requires proof of possesion to avoid rogue key attack and is fast.
+The other does not require proof of possesion but is slower.
+The former is present in `multi_sig_fast.rs` and latter in `multi_sig_slow.rs`.
+Both variations differ in signature and verkey aggregation only.
+The signing algorithms for each signer remains same.
+The verification algorithm remains same as well.
+Threshold signatures can be created but the currently implemented key generation requires a trusted third party but key generation mechanisms without needing a trusted third party can be used without changing the signature aggregation or verkey aggregation mechanisms.

 ## API